ahmed-ali-abdo/NewsAPI/README.md

 - Setup instructions based on .NET 8 and EF Core.
 - API endpoint documentation for quick reference.
 - Technology stack and contribution guidelines.

-Let me know if you need a more detailed section or want to include usage examples!